astrohart/MFR/MFR.Engines.Operations.Interfaces/README.md

 ##### Remarks

-This is meant to be kind of an "adapter pattern" on the File Renamer component so that it can be more easily used in a wide variety of modes (GUI, console, automatic GUI meaning, MFR GUI is called on the command line so we don't have to display the main window, etc.).
+This meant to be kind of an "adapter pattern" on the File Renamer component so that it can be more easily used in a wide variety of modes (GUI, console, automatic GUI meaning, MFR GUI is called on the command line so we don't have to display the main window, etc.).